-1. Were we once so happy ? and have we now undone ourselves ?-How acceptable should this render the means of our recovery to us !
-That it is a recovery we are to endeavour, (which implies the former truth,) that supposes us once happy.
-Who would not be taken with such an overture for the regaining of a happiness which he hath lost and fallen from?
-It is a double misery to become from a happy estate miserable; it is yet as a double happiness to become happy from such misery; and proportionably valuable should all means appear to us that tend thereto.
-Yea, and it is a recovery after self-destruction, (which asserts the former truth,) such a destruction as might reduce us to an utter despair of remedies, as rendering us incapable to help ourselves, or to expect help or pity from others.
-0 how welcome should the tidings of deliverance now be to us!
-How joyful an entertainment should our hearts give them upon both these accounts !
-How greatly doth scripture commend the love and grace of Christ under the notion of "redeeming !" a word that doth not signify deliverance from simple misery only; but also connote a precedent better state, as they expound it who take the phrase, as scripture uses it, to allude to the buying-out of captives from their bondage.
-(Rom. iii.
-24-26; 1 Cor. i.
-30, 31; Eph. i.
-6, 7; Titus ii.
-11-14.)
-And how should it ravish the heart of any man to have mercy and help offered him by another hand, who hath perished by his own!
-How taking should gospel-grace be upon this account!
-How should this consideration engage souls to value and embrace it !
-It is urged, we see, to that purpose in Hosea xiii.
-9: "O Israel, thou hast destroyed thyself; but in me is thy help;" and it follows: "I will be thy King: where is any other that may save thee in all thy cities? and thy judges of whom thou saidst, Give me a king and princes?"
-(Verse 10.)
-And, "O Israel, return unto the Lord thy God; for thou hast fallen by thine iniquity."
-(Hosea xiv.
-1.)
-Now, friends, do but seriously consider this.
-If you believe the truths you have heard, how precious should Christ be to you ! how precious should the gospel, the ordinances and ministry of it, be!
-Do you complain that formerly you were not treated with?
-By all these God now treats with you.
-Now your own personal consent is called for : not to any thing that hath the least of hazard in it, but what shall make you certainly happy, as miserable as you have made yourselves.
-And there is nothing but your consent wanting; the price of your redemption is already paid; it is but taking Christ for your Saviour and your Lord, and living a life of dependence and holiness for a few days, and you are as safe as if you were in glory.
-Will you now stick at this?
+1. Were we once so happy; and have we now undone ourselves? how acceptable should this render the means of our recovery to us?
+That it is a recovery we are to endeavour (which implies the former truth) that supposes us once happy, who would not be taken with such an overture for the regaining of a happiness, which he hath lost and fallen from; it is a double misery to become from a happy estate miserable; it is yet as a double happiness to become happy from such misery; and proportionably valuable should all means appear to us that tend thereto.
+Yea, and it is a recovery after self-destruction (which asserts the former truth) such a destruction as might reduce us to an utter despair of remedies, as rendering us incapable to help ourselves, or to expect help or pity from others.
+O how welcome should the tidings of deliverance now be to us! how. joyful an entertainment should our hearts give them upon both these accounts? how greatly doth \Scripture command the love and grace of Christ under the notion of redeeming? a word that doth not signify deliverance from simple misery only, but also connote a precedent better state as they expound it, who take the phrase as Scripture uses it, to allude to the buying out of captives from their bondage.
+And how should it ravish the heart of any man to have mercy and help offered him by another hand, who hath perished by his own? how taking should gospel-grace be upon this account? how should this consideration engage souls to value and embrace it? it is urged (we see) to that purpose, Hosea 13.
+9. O Israel, thou hast destroyed thyself, but in me is thy help; and verse 10. it follows, I will be thy King; where is any other that will save thee, &c.
+And ch.
+14. 1.
+O Israel, return unto the Lord, for thou hast fallen by thine iniquity.
+Now (friends) do but seriously consider this.
+If you believe the truths you have heard, how precious should Christ be to you! how precious should the gospel, the ordinances, and ministry of it be!
+Do you complain that formerly you were not treated with? by all these God now treats with you.
+Now your own personal consent is called for; not to any thing that hath the least of hazard in it. but what shall make you certainly happy, as miserable as you have made yourselves; and there is nothing but your consent wanting; the price of your redemption is already paid; it is but taking Christ for your Saviour and your Lord, and living a life of dependance and holiness for a few days, and you are as safe as if you were in glory; will you now stick at this?
 O do not destroy yourselves a second time, and make yourselves doubly guilty of your own ruin.